comet-dot-photos/comet-dot-photos/README.md

 ### Starting Comet.Photos

-After you have installed Comet.Photos locally, simply run one of these scripts from the Comet.Photos directory:
+After you have installed Comet.Photos locally, you can start up the app by simply cd'ing to the main Comet.Photos directory and typing: **npm start**.
+Alternatively, you can run one of these scripts from the Comet.Photos directory:

  * On Windows: **RUN_ME_ON_WINDOWS.cmd**
  * On macOS: **RUN_ME_ON_MAC.command**